baka656/Carbon-Data-Lake-AWS/lib/stacks/stack-quicksight/documentation/README.md

    <img alt="qs-step-11" src="./images/quicksight-setup-11.png" width="50%">

-7. Now you need to go to `cdk.context.json` and enter the `quicksightUsername` you just entered as the parameter for `quicksightUsername`

-   <img alt="qs-step-12" src="./images/quicksight-setup-12.png" width="50%">

-8. You can now `cdk deploy --all` or `cdk deploy QuicksightStack`
-9. Log in to the quicksight console with your newly created username.
+7. Log in to the quicksight console with your newly created username.
 You will need to use the `ACCOUNT_NAME` that you chose when you created the account and sign in with your password.

-10. You should now be able to select "dashboard" on the left menu and select the Combined-Emissions-Dashboard.
+8. You should now be able to select "dashboard" on the left menu and select the Combined-Emissions-Dashboard.
 Note that this data will be updated only once you drop data into your carbon-data-lake landing zone bucket and after the nightly data compaction job.
 You can also trigger the compaction job by navigating to the Step Functions Workflow AWS Console and selecting "run" on the data compaction step function after you have uploaded data.

+9. Now you need to go to `cdk.context.json` and enter the `quicksightUsername` you just entered as the parameter for `quicksightUsername`

+   <img alt="qs-step-12" src="./images/quicksight-setup-12.png" width="50%">